hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform/index.md

 ## Modules and API Automation

 ???
-**This is the final content chapter where we'll cover the private module registry and API automation.**
+**This is the final content chapter where we'll cover the Terraform Private Registry and API automation.**

 ---
 name: private-module-registry